tsallc/phonelist/PROJECT_STATE.md

 *   **Schema Alignment:** Updated the Zod schema (`lib/schema.ts`) to accurately reflect the structure of the *merged* data present in the live canonical file.
 *   **Testing:** Implemented comprehensive unit tests for library functions and integration tests for the CLI script's validation and export modes using `vitest` and `execa`.
 All implemented tests are passing.

-**Current State:** The `phonelist-canonicalizer` script is functionally complete and tested for its primary role as a validator and O365 CSV exporter based on the established live canonical JSON data.
-The selective update feature remains unimplemented.
+**Current State:** The `phonelist-canonicalizer` script is functionally complete and tested for its primary roles as a validator, O365 CSV exporter, and selective updater based on the established live canonical JSON data and `objectId` matching.